Science, Technology, Engineering & Mathematics

 STEM Residential College in Arkansas Hall

-STEM students live in Arkansas Hall.
-The hall has the capacity to house 114 males and 96 females.
-Features of Arkansas Hall include a large atrium with multiple study zones, an integrated classroom and study rooms (Nerd Nodes) on each floor.
-Any student who has an interest in the sciences, technology, pre-engineering, or mathematics is encouraged to apply to live in Arkansas Hall as a STEM Resident.
-Applications should be submitted early because space is limited.
+STEM@Arkansas has a large atrium with multiple study zones, an integrated classroom and study rooms (Nerd Nodes) on each floor.
+Any student who has an interest in the sciences, technology, pre-engineering, or mathematics—or students of any major who simply enjoy a science-geek atmosphere—is encouraged to apply to live in STEM@Arkansas.
 There are no additional fees for living in the STEM Residential College in Arkansas Hall!
 Take a virtual tour at http://uca.edu/tour/locations/arkansas-hall/

 - Classrooms with Wireless Internet Access and Smart Boards